What Documents Do I Need for Mortgage Approval?

 - Gather all documents before applying

-- Avoid large bank deposits unless they are sourced
+- Avoid large bank deposits unless they are fully sourced and documented

-- Provide clean, full statements (all pages, even blank ones)
+- Provide complete statements — all pages, even blank ones

 The faster you provide documentation, the faster your approval moves.